munchdb/munch-browser-extension/README.md

 other domains.
 If you would like to stop supporting us with affiliate revenue then you can select an option to disable that functionality within the extensions panel of whichever browser you are using.
 The extension will continue to work as before.

-Thanks for your understanding.
+Thanks for your support & understanding.

 # Installation instructions

 ## Google Chrome

-* Download and install from the [Chrome Web Store][Chrome]
+* Download and install from the [Chrome Web Store][Chrome].

 ## Mozilla Firefox

-* Download and install from the [Firefox Add-ons Store][Firefox]
+* Download and install from the [Firefox Add-ons Store][Firefox] (awaiting approval from FF).

 ## Opera

-* Download and install from the [Opera Add-ons Store][Opera] (once it's been approved).
+* Download and install from the [Opera Add-ons Store][Opera].

 # License